octupiiii/Machine-Project-2-Clinical-Impression-/README.md

 # Machine-Project-2-Clinical-Impression-
-The Intelligent Clinical Impression System is designed to aid doctors in generating clinical impressions based on patient symptoms.
+This project is a Intelligent Clinical Impression System is designed to aid doctors in generating clinical impressions based on patient symptoms.

 # Project Structure
 ### Source Code